ibm-cloud-docs/containers/container_index.md

 ## Getting started with clusters
 {: #clusters}

-Kubernetes is an orchestration tool for scheduling app containers onto a cluster of compute machines.
-With Kubernetes, developers can rapidly develop highly available applications by using the power and flexibility of containers.
+So you want to deploy an app in container?
+Hold on!
+Start by creating a Kubernetes cluster first.
+Kubernetes is an orchestration tool for containers.
+With Kubernetes, developers can deploy highly available apps in a flash by using the power and flexibility of clusters.
 {:shortdesc}

-Before you can deploy an app by using Kubernetes, start by creating a cluster.
-A cluster is a set of worker nodes that are organized into a network.
-The purpose of the cluster is to define a set of resources, nodes, networks, and storage devices that keep applications highly available.
+And what is a cluster?
+A cluster is a set of resources, worker nodes, networks, and storage devices that keep apps highly available.
+After you have your cluster, then you can deploy your apps in containers.

 To create a lite cluster: